NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_cli.rst

 --version      Show the program's version number and exit.
 -s, --site <site_name>   | Setting to use site-specific customizations and functionality. <*site_name*> is the name of one of the directories in `sites/ <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/sites>`__, which contain additional code and configuration files to use.
    |
+   | Sites can define new command-line options and new values for existing options.
+This is reflected in the online help: run :console:`% mdtf --site <site_name> --help` to see a list of options and allowed values specific to <*site_name*>.
+In general, see the :doc:`site-specific documentation<site_toc>` for information on what functionality is added for a given site.
+   |
    | The default value for this setting is ``local``.
 The sites/local/ directory is left empty in order to enable any installation to be customized (e.g. settings the paths to where supporting data was installed) without needing to alter the framework code.
 For more information on how to do this, see the documentation for the `'local' site <../sphinx_sites/local.html>`__.
-   |
-   | In general, see the :doc:`site-specific documentation<site_toc>` for information on what functionality is added for a given site.

 -f, --input-file <input_file>    Path to a user configuration file that sets options listed here.
 This can be a JSON file of the form given in `src/default_tests.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/default_tests.jsonc>`__ (which is intended to be copied and used as a template), or a text file containing flags and command-line arguments as they would be entered in the shell.
 Additional options set explicitly on the command line will still override settings in this file.